jed-gore/chatgpt_management_transcripts/README.md

-# A test using ChatGPT to generate substitute data for language model classifier training
+# Using ChatGPT to generate substitute data for language model classifier training

 # PROBLEM